Fuzzybear4444/2024-Crescendo-Fortissississimo/README.md

-This is the code for our 2024 Crescendo FRC season robot, imported from our FrenchToast Repository.
+This is the code for our 2024 offseason robot, imported from the competition repository.